 This four-pack makes a great addition to any kitchen—you can use the oils for finishing or dipping—or is a perfect gift for any food lover.
 And after tasting them yourself, if you decide you like one flavor better than the others, you can buy them each individually instead of in the variety pack.

 You may know Bragg from their wildly popular raw apple cider vinegar, but their commitment to quality and wellness extends to olive oil too.
 Bragg makes their extra virgin olive by cold pressing organic Koroneiki olives cultivated from Greek orchards.
-The olive oil has a smooth flavor profile that’s ideal for all applications, including light sauteing and drizzling as a finishing oil.
+Customers rave about this oil's smooth flavor profile, which is ideal for all applications, including light sauteing and drizzling as a finishing oil.

 If you’re looking for an olive oil that covers all the bases, look no further than the California Olive Ranch Everyday Extra Virgin Olive Oil.
 If you want separate oils for cooking and dipping, opt for the O-Live and Co.
 Everyday Extra Virgin Olive Oil and La Tourangelle Organic Extra Virgin Olive Oil.

 Lindsay Boyers is a certified holistic nutritionist with extensive nutrition knowledge and cooking experience.
 She’s developed over 1,000 original recipes and is constantly on a mission to find the best tasting foods and beverages at the best prices.